-For example, if a student completes a 30 credit graduate degree, and then returns to Villanova for a second graduate program, s/he may apply up to 6 credits from the first program towards the second program, with the approval of the second program’s director, as long as the time frame is acceptable.
+For example, if a student completes a 30-credit graduate degree, and then returns to Villanova for a second graduate program, s/he may apply up to 6 credits from the first program towards the second program, with the approval of the second program’s director, if the time frame is acceptable.
 If a student completes a 30-credit graduate degree, and then returns to Villanova for a 15-credit graduate certificate, only 3 credits from the first program can be used from the first program towards the second.

 This policy also applies to students pursuing certificate programs with or without simultaneous enrollment in a degree program.